 Rule 102.
 Rules of Construction

-For purposes of these Rules, the following rules of construction shall apply:
+For purposes of these Rules, the following rules of construction shall apply unless the context indicates otherwise:

-Words conveying a singular number include the plural number, where the context permits, and vice versa.
+Words conveying a singular number include the plural number, where the context permits, and vice versa;

-References to any Regulatory Agency include any successor Regulatory Agency.
+References to any Regulatory Agency include any successor Regulatory Agency;

-If, for any reason, a Rule is found or determined to be invalid or unenforceable by a court of law, the Commission or another governmental or quasi-governmental agency with supervisory authority, such Rule shall be considered severed from the Rules and all other Rules shall remain in full force and effect.
+If, for any reason, a Rule is found or determined to be invalid or unenforceable by a court of law, the Commission or another governmental or quasi-governmental agency with supervisory authority, such Rule shall be considered severed from the Rules and all other Rules shall remain in full force and effect;

-All references to time are to local time in Chicago, Illinois unless expressly provided otherwise.
+All references to time are to local time in Chicago, Illinois unless expressly provided otherwise;

+Use of the singular shall include the plural and vice versa;

+The term "include" means "include without limitation;"

+Any reference to the masculine, feminine or neuter gender includes each other gender;

+Any reference to a number of days shall mean calendar days unless business days are specified;

+Any reference to a law or regulation refers to such law or regulation as amended from time to time and any successor law or regulation;

+Any reference to a Rule, Chapter, Appendix or Exhibit refers to a Rule, Chapter, Appendix or Exhibit of these Rules; and

+Any reference to these Rules, and the words herein, hereof, hereto and hereunder and words of similar import refer to these Rules as a whole and not to any particular Rule.

 CHAPTER 2: OWNERSHIP AND SEF GOVERNANCE